How to generate or use Application Credentials via CLI on Eumetsat Elasticity

 Save it with Ctrl-X, then press Y and Enter.

-Step 6 Gain Access to the Cloud by Specifying OS_CLOUD or –os-cloud
+Step 5 Gain access to the cloud by specifying OS_CLOUD or --os-cloud

 OS_CLOUD if used as systems parameter or